 “Information” means, with respect to a Party, all confidential, proprietary or trade secret information of such Party or of a third party that is in the possession of such Party regardless of form (e.g., tangible, intangible, electronic, etc.) or method of transmission (e.g., mail, electronic mail, etc.) (i) reasonably related to this Agreement or any License Subsidiary Agreement hereunder or (ii) reasonably related to the potential acquisition by INFOSYS of Supplier products or services which are beyond the scope of this Agreement or a License Subsidiary Agreement, including discoveries, ideas, concepts, know-how, techniques, processes, procedures, designs, specifications, strategic information, proposals, requests for proposals, proposed products, drawings, blueprints, tracings, diagrams, models, samples, flow charts, data, databases, data sets, algorithms, software, code, computer programs, marketing plans, employee personal information, health or financial information, authentication credentials, operational information, network architecture, engineering information, infrastructure components and configuration, networks, systems, facilities, products, rates, regulatory compliance, competitors and other technical, financial or business information.
-Further, Information of INFOSYS (“INFOSYS Information”) includes, without limitation, INFOSYS Customer Information, INFOSYS Derived Information, and all information that Supplier creates, obtains, generates, observes, collects, harvests, processes, handles, stores, or accesses, in any way, in connection with this Agreement or an License or Subsidiary Agreement issued or to be issued hereunder.
+Further, Information of INFOSYS (“INFOSYS Information”) includes, INFOSYS Derived Information.